kumar303/remote-control/README.md

 ### The remote control bit

-Just open `remote-control/index.html` in a browser.
+* View the remote control page by opening `remote-control/index.html` in a browser
+* Deploy a new version by typing `npm run push-remote`